mmlacak/crochess/ws/libcrochess/docs/2_memory.md

 Discretional parameters are indicated by appending `__d` to their name, e.g.
 `int const disamb_i__d`.
 For pointers, `NULL` is used if optional parameter is not given.
 For other types check which value(s) are used to convey absence of a valid value.

-In a given example, disambiguation coordinate is optional, with `CC_INVALID_OFF_BOARD_COORD_MIN` used as an absence value.
+In a given example, disambiguation coordinate is optional, with `CC_INVALID_COORD` used as an absence value.

+Multi-pointer parameters can be optional not just on data (more precisely, inner-most pointer), but also on any other pointer level.
+For each optional pointer an additional `d` is appended to existing `__d` indicator.
+If pointer is not optional, an `D` is appended, to keep track of indirection.
+Each `d` or `D` corresponds to one pointer, starting from inner-most pointer outwards, i.e. in reverse order to pointers declaration.

+For instance, `CcParseMsg ** parse_msgs__dd` means both data (inner pointer), and outer pointer are optional.
+Another example, `CcParseMsg ** parse_msgs__Dd` means outer pointer is optional, but inner pointer (data) is mandatory, i.e. if outer pointer is provided, inner pointer must be valid (non-`NULL`), and must point to valid chunk of memory.

+All indicators for the outmost pointers that are mandatory can be omitted.
+For instance, `CcParseMsg ** parse_msgs__d` is treated the same as `CcParseMsg ** parse_msgs__dD`.

 ### Ownership transfer parameters